strongloop/loopback4-example-microservices/README.md

 [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg)](https://gitter.im/strongloop/loopback)

+To demonstrate how to use LoopBack.next and some of the recommended best practices.

 In Loopback (2.x/3.x), models were responsible for both accessing data in other systems (databases, SOAP services, etc.) and providing the application's external REST API.
 This made it easy to quickly build a REST interface for an existing database, but difficult to customize the REST API and fine-tune it to the needs of application clients.

 LoopBack v4 is moving to the well-known Model-(View-)Controller pattern, where the code responsible for data access and manipulation is separated from the code responsible for implementing the REST API.